Are you looking for fun, hands-on zoo literacy activities for your beginning readers? Look no further than the Zoo Syllable Sort!

 - White Card Stock

 - Laminating Pouches

-To get this activity ready for your kids to use, click on the button at the bottom of the page and fill out the form.
+To get this activity ready for your kids to use, fill out the form at the bottom of this page.

 Next, download and print the printables on white card stock.
 Then, cut the mats and cards apart.

 There are six animal cards for each one of the three zoo syllable cards.

 How to Use the Zoo Syllable Sorting Activity:

 For this activity, your beginning readers will select a zoo mat and identify the number on it.

 Next, they will sort through the animal cards and find the ones with that number of syllables.